Shiqi-Wang-1999/The-Game-of-Life-Simulator/README.md

 -----------------------

 1. Open the project in container.
-2. Create a new folder named 'build' [code] mkdir build
+2. Create a new folder named 'build' [code: mkdir build]
-3. Enter the 'build' folder [code] cd build
+3. Enter the 'build' folder [code: cd build]
-4. Config the project. [code] cmake ..
+4. Config the project. [code: cmake ..]
-5. Create Executable file. [code] make
+5. Create Executable file. [code: make]

 Instruction for Use